How to Overcome Normality

 Overcoming Normality

-You overcome normality by setting personal goals that align with your true self and the things you really value.
-Then you take actions to move closer towards those goals, which might feel scary at first, but as you keep going you start to build more confidence in your ability to take risks and step outside of your comfort zone.
+Normality is overcome by setting personal goals that align with the true self and the things one genuinely values.
+Only then can a person take action to move closer towards those goals, which might feel scary at first, but as they keep going, they start to build more confidence in their ability to take risks and step outside of their comfort zone.

 Dealing with challenges